Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime

-We consider the load balancing system under Poisson arrivals, exponential services and homogeneous servers.
+\ABSTRACT{ We consider the load balancing system under Poisson arrivals, exponential services, and homogeneous servers.
 Upon arrival, a job is to be routed to one of the servers, where it is queued until service.
 We consider the Power-of-$d$ choices routing algorithm, which chooses the queue with minimum length among $d$ randomly sampled queues.
 We study this system in the many-server heavy-traffic regime where the number of servers goes to infinity simultaneously when the load approaches the capacity.
-In particular, we consider a sequence of systems with $n$ servers, where the arrival rate of the $n^{\text{th}}$ system is $\lambda=n-n^{1-\gamma}$ for some $\gamma \in (0, 0.5)$.
-This is known as the sub Halfin-Whitt regime.
-It was shown in \citep{sub_halfin_whitt_lei} that under the Power-of-$d$ choices routing with $d \geq n^\gamma\log n$, the queue length behaves similar to that of JSQ, and that there is asymptotically zero queueing delay.
+In particular, we consider a sequence of systems with $n$ servers, where the arrival rate of the $n^{\text{th}}$ system is $\lambda=n-n^{1-\gamma}$ for some $\gamma \in (0, 0.5)$, known as the sub-Halfin-Whitt regime.
+It was shown by [Liu Ying (2020)] that under Power-of-$d$ choices routing with $d \geq n^\gamma \log n$, the queue length behaves similarly to that of JSQ and that there are asymptotically zero queueing delays.

 The focus of this paper is to characterize the behavior when $d$ is below this threshold.
 We obtain high probability bounds on the queue lengths for various values of $d$ and large enough $n$.
-In particular, we show that when $d$ grows polynomially in $n$, but slower than in \cite{sub_halfin_whitt_lei}, i.e., if $d$ is $O\left((n^\gamma\log n)^{1/m})\right)$ for some integer $m>1$, then the asymptotic queue length is $m$ with high probability.
-This finite queue length behavior is similar to that of JSQ in the so-called nondegenerate slowdown regime (where $\gamma=1$).
-Moreover, if $d$ grows polylog in $n$, but is at least $\Omega(\log (n)^3)$, the queue length blows up to infinity asymptotically similar to that under JSQ in the so-called super slow down regime ($\gamma>1$).
-We obtain these results by deploying the iterative state space collapse approach that was first developed in \cite{lei_coxian_2_sub_halfin_whitt}.
-We first establish a weak state-space collapse on the queue lengths.
-We then bootstrap from this weak collapse to iteratively narrow down the region of the collapse.
-After enough steps, this inductive refinement of the collapse provides the bounds that we seek.
-These sequence of collapses are established using Lyapunov drift arguments.
+In particular, we show that when $d$ grows polynomially in $n$ but slower than in [Liu Ying (2020)], i.e., if $d$ is $\Theta\left((n^\gamma\log n)^{1/m})\right)$ for some integer $m>1$, then the asymptotic queue length is $m$ with high probability.
+This finite queue length behavior is similar to JSQ in the so-called nondegenerate slowdown regime (where $\gamma=1$).
+Moreover, if $d$ grows polylog in $n$, i.e., slower than any polynomial, but is at least $\Omega(\log (n)^3)$, the queue length blows up to infinity asymptotically.
+Such behavior is similar to that under JSQ in the so-called super slowdown regime ($\gamma>1$).
+We obtain these results by using an iterative state space collapse approach.
+We first establish a weak state-space collapse (SSC) on the queue lengths.
+Then, we bootstrap on weak SSC to iteratively narrow down the region of the collapse.
+After enough steps, this inductive refinement provides the bounds we seek.
+We establish these sequences of collapse using Lyapunov drift arguments. }